aspose-psd/Aspose.PSD-API-References/english/java/com.aspose.psd.fileformats.psd.layers.fillsettings/basegradientfillsettings/_index.md

 ```

-Mode for this gradient.
+Gets the mode for this gradient.
 Determines 'Gradient Type' = 'Solid/Noise' (0/1).

 **Returns:**
 int